March 31, 2023 NHTSA CAMPAIGN NUMBER: 23V235000

 Confirmed torque and angle of each fastener to the correct specifications.
 A multi-spindle tool, which secures the fasteners simultaneously, has been applied to the assembly step along with improved torque angle controls.
 Recall Schedule :

-Description of Recall Schedule : All Tesla stores and service centers will be notified on or shortly after
+Description of Recall Schedule : All Tesla

 April 4, 2023.
 Owner notification letters will be mailed in accordance with 49 C.F.R. § 577.7.